holgerroth/NVFlare/research/auto-fl-research/templates/mutation_report.md

 - FedProx current-stack `mu=1e-5` scored 0.897600, below the 0.898900 best despite the source-backed drift hypothesis.
 - Conservative FedAdam `server_lr=0.2,tau=0.1` avoided the prior crash but scored 0.807800, so the FedAdam branch should not be retried without a stronger implementation-level reason.
 - Next source-backed reserve is tuned SCAFFOLD, clearly labeled as the implemented opt-in control-variate protocol mode.
+- Tuned SCAFFOLD lr 0.04 and lr 0.02 scored 0.886800 and 0.884000, respectively.
+This rules out SCAFFOLD as a useful CLI-only recovery branch for the current budget.